mother-of-all-self-hosting/mash-playbook/docs/services/system.md

 ########################################################################

 system_security_fail2ban_enabled: true

 system_security_fail2ban_sshd_port: 22
-# if you decided to use the playbook-managed ssh described above,
+# If you enabled playbook-managed ssh as described above,
 # you can replace the line above with the following:
 # system_security_fail2ban_sshd_port: "{{ system_security_ssh_port }}"